 Living in such a state of hyperawareness of one’s physical attributes and imperfections has caused many people to develop a desire to alter or enhance their appearance.

-Whilst unable to carry out any procedures in lockdown, myself and my colleagues have instead offered video consultations – we have found this to be an extremely beneficial practice, as we are able to communicate and interact with patients and help them to manage their concerns and worries, and provide reassurance.
+Whilst unable to carry out any procedures in lockdown, my colleagues and I had instead offered video consultations – we found this to be an extremely beneficial practice, as we are able to communicate and interact with patients and help them to manage their concerns and worries, and provide reassurance.

 At Uvence, we have also offered a waiting list, so patients are able to sign up for personal consultations as soon as the clinics can return and organise their treatment.”

-“Whilst preventing us from working with patients, the pandemic has given surgeons and clinics more time to focus on developing the range of treatments that they offer, in preparation for the imminent return of the beauty industry in a post-Covid era.
+“Whilst preventing us from working with patients, the pandemic gave surgeons and clinics more time to focus on developing the range of treatments that they offer, in preparation for the imminent return of the beauty industry in a post-COVID era.

 When clinics reopen and the sector begins to move again, it will be under a completely new set of circumstances and experts in the industry must think about the long-term development of treatments and procedures.